 There are two changes to the City of Glasgow Cup competition this season.
 The first is a change in age group, switching from U17s to U20s.
 The second change is in the format of the competition.
 We will be reverting to the format last used in season 2014-15, where teams play each other once in a round-robin league, followed by semi-finals determined by final league position.
 The winners of the semi-finals will contest the Final.

-The 2018-19 competition kicked off on 22nd October with Celtic hosting Partick Thistle, and it was the home team that dominated the match, recording a 6-0 win.
+The 2018-19 competition continued on 3rd February with Rangers lining up againnst Queen’s Park.
+In this match, it was the home team that took the points, recording a 5-1 win.
+Glasgow Cup page.

 We are delighted to confirm the continuance of City Refrigeration Holdings (UK) Ltd as Sponsor of the Glasgow Football Association and the City of Glasgow Cup for season 2018-19, and are very appreciative of the support and encouragement provided by Executive Chairman Lord Haughey and his company.